sanjayka1999/SKYMASTER/README.md

 ---

-## 🏆 Conclusion
+## 📜 License

-This guide provides a step-by-step process to build an AI-powered drone with **follow-me**, **obstacle avoidance**, **gesture control**, and **voice command** capabilities using the Orange Pi 5 Pro and Pixhawk 6X.
+This project is licensed under the **MIT License** - free for personal and commercial use.

 ---

-## 🤝 Contribution & Contact
+## 📧 Contact

-Feel free to contribute to this project!
-Open a pull request or contact me for questions:
+Feel free to reach out for questions or collaborations:

 - **Email**: [sanjaykathula7@gmail.com](mailto:sanjaykathula7@gmail.com)
 - **GitHub**: [github.com/sanjayka1999](https://github.com/sanjayka1999)

+---

+🚀 **Let’s build the future of autonomous drones!**